6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Root Canals

 Most patients will not need root canal therapy for a chipped tooth.
-However, if the chip is severe and extends into the root canal of the tooth, it could damage the tissue there.
+However, if the chip is severe and extends into the tooth’s root canal, it could damage the tissue.
 Also, if you do not seek treatment as soon as possible after you chip your tooth, you will increase your risk of infection.
-In both of these instances, root canal therapy is necessary to remove the damaged or infected tissue inside the tooth.

 How to Prevent a Chipped Tooth